For two (dynamic) libraries to work together they need:

 Acknowledgements

-Shout outs to Saagar Jha as well for helping me figure all of these unknown and reviewing this post.
+Shout outs to Saagar Jha for helping me figure all of the unknown and reviewing this post.